 Figure 5-2a is modified editorially.
 The light grey boxes in the draft, showing the upper and lower MAC functionalities will not copy well and the layers of boxes get confusing, so suggest replacing with braces instead.
 Also, the separation of TX and RX functions (left side and right side of the stack) in the upper MAC is carried over into the lower MAC, for consistency.
 Lastly, the space between the left (transmitting) and right (receiving) sides of the stack is removed, as this space is creating what looks like an unlabelled “box” in the architecture.

+An additional figure and text are added following Figure 5-2a, to introduce the MPDU distribution function at the top of the MLD lower MAC sublayer to support legacy operation (distributing to the MLD or an affiliated AP, based on a mapping from the TA) and the transmission of group addressed frames.

 Function(s) of MLD lower MAC sublayer:

 As the MLD lower MAC sublayer comprises only some link-specific, low-level MAC functions (as shown in Figure 5-2a), this component cannot perform many complex MAC functions.
-Instead, it is actually the non-MLD upper MAC sublayer of an affiliated AP that performs these functions.
+Instead, for an AP MLD, it is actually the non-MLD upper MAC sublayer of an affiliated AP that performs these functions.

 The discussion in 4.9.5 of where functions are performed needs to be updated to clarify this.
 Examples include: